 You may not be able to buy CBD oil on Amazon, but now you get to shop small, directly support the hemp industry, and have a hands-on buying experience.

-What Does the Future Look like for Buying CBD Oil on Amazon or at Whole Foods?
+The Future of Buying CBD Oil on Amazon or Whole Foods

 Like most large businesses, it will likely take months, maybe years, before you will be able to buy CBD oil on Amazon or at Whole Foods.
 Big companies like Amazon are typically slow to change their policies.